starchyunderscore/w11-nonadmin-utils/README.md

 ## WARNINGS:

 ### BEWARE!
-THOUGH THE INDIVIDUAL PARTS OF THIS SCRIPT HAVE BEEN TESTED, THE SCRIPT AS A WHOLE HAS NOT BEEN.
-USE AT YOUR OWN RISK.

-### BEWARE!
 THIS SCRIPT MAKES CHANGES TO THE REGISTRY.
 MAKE SURE YOU HAVE A BACKUP BEFORE RUNNING IT!

 #### This script is made for windows 11, it may work on other versions, or it may not